waywardgeek/infnoise/README.md

 To reproduce these simulations, download the TINA spice simulator from Ti.com.

+Here's a "small" INM:

 ![Schematic of small Infinite Noise Multiplier](infnoise_small/schematic.png?raw=true "Small Infinite Noise Multiplier")

+Note that the upper left op-amp is used as a comparator, and must settle to either 0V or Vsup before the lower left op-amp can multiply the input by 2X.

+Here's a "fast" version that does two multiplications in parallel and uses the comparator result to select the right one.

 ![Schematic of fast Infinite Noise Multiplier](infnoise_fast/schematic.png?raw=true "Small Infinite Noise Multiplier")